 These condensed interim consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the ordinary course of operations.
-The Company had a net loss of \$2,203,264 for the three months ended March 31, 2023 (three months ended March 31, 2022 - \$1,945,730) and at March 31, 2023 had accumulated losses of \$82,440,389 (December 31, 2022 - \$80,237,125) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company had a net loss of \$3,640,254 for the six months ended June 30, 2023 (six months ended June 30, 2022 - \$8,650,850) and at June 30, 2023 had accumulated losses of \$83,877,379 (December 31, 2022 -\$80,237,125) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent on its ability to raise sufficient funds through equity capital or borrowings to pay for its expenditures and obligations.
+Based on the Company's current and forecast cash position, it expects to require to raise additional funds by December 31, 2023.
 Although the Company has been successful in the past in raising funds to continue operations, there is no assurance it will be able to do so in the future.
 Failure to obtain additional funding on a timely basis may cause the Company to postpone exploration and/or evaluation plans or substantially reduce its operations.
 These condensed interim consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.